 The allopathic (M.D.) and osteopathic (D.O.) medical professions seek individuals from a variety of educational backgrounds.
 Although a strong foundation in the natural sciences is essential, a major in the sciences is not.
-A broad, liberal arts education should enable future physicians to gather and assess data, to continually update their knowledge and skills, and to apply this new information to the medical, scientific, and ethical problems they will face.
-Because much of the practice of contemporary medicine is preventative as well as curative, medical school admissions committees also look for well-developed communication skills and an ample exposure to the social sciences and humanities.
+A broad, liberal arts education should enable future physicians to gather and assess data, continually update their knowledge and skills, and apply this new information to the medical, scientific, and ethical problems they will face.
+Because much of the practice of contemporary medicine is preventative as well as curative, medical school admissions committees also look for well-developed communication skills and ample exposure to the social sciences and humanities.
 They are concerned with both the breadth and quality of the undergraduate coursework.
 Students should strive to complete coursework beyond the minimum requirements.

 The requirements for U.S. and Canadian allopathic medical schools are provided in the Medical School Admission Requirements (MSAR).
 See the Association of American Medical Colleges (AAMC) website: www.aamc.org.
 The requirements for osteopathic schools are provided in the Osteopathic Medical College Information Book.
 See the Association of American Colleges of Osteopathic Medicine (AACOM) website: www.aacom.org.